tweag/opam-nix/README.md

 derivation will also provide `passthru.sourceMap`, which is a map from package names to package sources taken from the original `Path`.

-Packages for which the version can not be inferred get `local` as their version.
+Packages for which the version can not be inferred get `dev` as their version.

 Note that all `opam` files in this directory will be evaluated using `importOpam`, to get their corresponding package names and versions.